Neo4j, where the graph is the query.

 A runaway-traversal P1, handled in under 15 minutes.

-When an unbounded variable-length Cypher path saturates a core member, a named Neo4j engineer responds — not a ticket queue.
+When an unbounded variable-length Cypher path saturates a primary server, a named Neo4j engineer responds — not a ticket queue.
 We diagnose via query logs, bound the traversal online, and add the missing index.

 Recommendation query p99 > 3s — graph degrading